Bioinformatics analysis enables fundamental understanding of biological mechanisms and may suggest pathways to improved treatment of disease."

 Our data comes from a variety of techniques from genomics to metabolomics through to imaging and clinical diagnostics.
 A key activity is developing and adapting novel mathematical and statistical algorithms and software to analyse and integrate these diverse data sets to develop software platforms for use in clinical settings, derive new biological and medical insights and to improve our understanding of the factors underlying health and disease.

 - MSc Health Data Analytics and Machine Learning

 - MSc in Bioinformatics and Theoretical Systems Biology

-Dr Ebbels is a Reader in Computational Bioinformatics and his research interests lie at the interface between two broad areas:
+Professor Ebbels is a Professor of Biomedical Data Science and his research interests lie at the interface between two broad areas:

 - multivariate data analysis